 Personal Belongings and Occupancy

 Residents may not occupy or leave personal belongings in any room before the halls are officially open or after they have officially closed at the end of the academic year.

 Upon expiration or termination of the student’s housing agreement, the student shall:

 - vacate the residence and remove from the premises all the student’s personal property.
-If the student’s housing agreement is terminated, the student shall vacate the residence within 24 hours of notice of termination, unless special written permission has been obtained from the Associate Director of Residence Life Operations and Information Management or their designee);
+If the student’s housing agreement is terminated, the student shall vacate the residence within 24 hours of notice of termination, unless special written permission has been obtained from the Residence Life team;

 - properly sweep and clean the residence, including plumbing fixtures, refrigerators, stoves and sinks, and remove food and trash;

 - return the residence, and any furniture, furnishings, appliances or fixtures furnished in the same condition as when the student took possession of the residence.
 The student shall not be responsible for ordinary wear and tear;

 - close and lock all doors and windows;

 - officially checkout of your room (either at the Neighborhood Office or by turning your keys in via an Express Envelope to the neighborhood office); NOTE: Failure to return keys to the neighborhood office will result in a $25 improper checkout fine in addition to charges for damages and/or lost/not returned keys.